Singapore 2014 - Clarke Quay Revisited

 Since I had a bit of time before my dinner appointment, I decided to revisit another original hotspot - Clarke Quay.
 When it first opened Clarke Quay generated a lot of buzz - not least for the quirky architectural interventions by British architect Will Alsop.
 It was his first major project in Asia at the time - and the signature sci-fi and cartoonish design was quite a contrast to the usually staid and some would say boring designs in Singapore at the time.
 I still remember there was a themed restaurant there called The Clinic or The Hospital - where the decor was like an operating theatre and the waitstaff dress in hospital uniforms - and it caused quite a bit of scandal.

 Walking around Clarke Quay today - not a lot has changed - except that most of the outlets are new or at least I could not recognize them.
 This project was done at a time when architectural conservation in Singapore meant taking over a place wholesale - stripping everything out and redoing everything in a homogeneous "heritage" style.
-The supposed old buildings show a lack of detail and depth - and on the whole there is a cardboardy theme-park feel to the place.
-The umbrella-like insertions by Alsop provide much needed shade from the elements - while at the same time made the place look a lot more interesting then it otherwise would have been.
+The supposed old buildings show a lack of detail and depth - and on the whole, there is a cardboardy theme-park feel to the place.
+The umbrella-like insertions by Alsop provide much-needed shade from the elements - while at the same time made the place look a lot more interesting than it otherwise would have been.

 The mix of outlets at Clarke Quay is more clubs and pubs for the drinking crowd - not really my scene.I won't be in a hurry to go back.